Overview

 Key Questions:

-What Lead/Contact Status values indicate routing to a rep?
+What Lead/Contact Status values indicate routing to a rep, though this use case is flexible?
 (Stage 2)

-What Status values indicate a rep has accepted the lead?
+What Status values indicate a rep has accepted the lead and begun working, though this use case is flexible?
 (Stage 3)

 How do you define a qualified opportunity?
 (Stage 5)